Medical Assistance in Dying

-If a nurse is assisting the client to self-administer a medication that has been prescribed for them for the purpose of medical assistance in dying, they should exercise extreme caution.
-The decision and action of taking the medication to end life must be the client’s own.
+If a nurse is assisting the patient to self-administer a medication that has been prescribed for them for the purpose of medical assistance in dying, they should exercise extreme caution.
+The decision and action of taking the medication to end life must be the patient’s own.

 Is an RN or RPN accountable for confirming legal requirements have been met before assisting with medical assistance in dying?

 RNs and RPNs are not responsible for assessing whether a patient meets eligibility criteria, or documenting or collecting a patient’s consent or written request for medical assistance in dying.
 The NP or physician providing care to the patient is responsible for ensuring that the patient’s written request meets legal requirements, and documenting the patient’s initial and final consent prior to administering medical assistance in dying.

 The RN and RPN should be confident that the NP or physician has affirmed that each of the eligibility criteria and safeguards are met.
 The RN and RPN does not need to confirm the specific details of how the assessment was conducted or documented.
 Where an NP or physician has not indicated that all criteria and safeguards have been met, the RN or RPN should follow-up with the NP or physician.

 *This response was extracted from the Ontario College of Pharmacists’ Medical Assistance in Dying – Guidance to Pharmacists and Pharmacy Technicians.

 There is no legal requirement that would prevent an RN or RPN from pronouncing death; however, there is a distinction between pronouncing death and certifying death.